Choosing the Right Type of Design for Your Website

 Slideshow Header with Content

-A slideshow header works the best for businesses that have multiple products or target audiences.
+A slideshow header works best for businesses that have multiple products, different target audiences or is simply a portfolio website.
 It gives you the ability to showcase various items or services in the header, instead of limiting yourself to one thing.
 Being able to showcase multiple aspects of your business will widen the audience you appeal to and immediately draw in viewers.

 Video Background Header